Events Festivals & Fun!!

 Push, Pedal, Pull and Pets is the theme of the annual parade and

-celebration held each year on the Fourth of July.
-It is a fun
+celebration held on the Fourth of July.
+Everyone

 by the local Cub Scouts.
-For more information on this event, contact
+For more information visit Elgin Parks & Recreation.

 Elgin are invited to join with thousands of communities nationwide

-for this event.
-Elgin Police Officers and City Officials will
+for this event in October.
+Elgin Police Officers and City Officials visit neighborhoods in support

 encouraged to turn on their porch lights, from 6 to 8 pm, and

 in October at the Elgin Public Library from 5 to 8 pm.
-Includes
+The festival includes

 a Costume Contest, Crafts, Games, Clowns and more.
+Vendors selling food and Arts & Crafts are also present.
 For information

 call Melinda Torres @ 281-5678.
 Elgin Public Library Children's

-23, 2014 / The Pearls Before Swine Art Show: kicks off the annual Hogeye Festival every year on the fourth Thursday of October.
-This juried art show is a community event.
-Sponsored by the Elgin Arts Association, "Pearls" showcases the Elgin area’s finest artists and brings together diverse and stimulating pieces of their work.
-A silent auction on opening night raises funds for art scholarships for area high school graduates who wish to continue their education in the arts.
+The Pearls Before Swine Art Show: kicks off the annual Hogeye Festival every year on the 4th Thursday of October.
+Sponsored by the Elgin Arts Association, "Pearls" showcases the Elgin area’s finest artists.
+A silent auction raises funds for scholarships for area high school seniors who wish to continue their education in the arts.
 The show remains open to the public throughout the Hogeye weekend.
 The event is generously supported by local businesses, the Elgin Main Street Board, and the Hogeye Festival committee.
-For information, visit http://www.elginartsassociation.com/ send an email to EAA at firstname.lastname@example.org or contact Elizabeth Sullivan at 512-431-7756.
+For more information, visit Elgin Arts Association.

-handmade arts and crafts, live music on two stages and plenty of pig
+handmade arts & crafts, live music on two stages and plenty of pig

 puns to go around.
-Also included are the Lindsy Kay Wing Children's Pet Parade, Road Hog Car Show, Gordon Swenson Memorial BBQ Pork-Off,
+Events include Lindsy Kay Wing Children's Pet Parade, Road Hog Car Show, Gordon Swenson Memorial BBQ Pork-Off,

 Carnival, Cow Patty Bingo, Hogalicious Dessert Contest and last